Squanto: Return to New England

 According to the report by the Plymouth Council for New England in 1622, Tisquantum was in Newfoundland "with Captain Mason Governor there for the undertaking of that Plantation".
 Thomas Dermer was at Cuper's Cove in Conception Bay, an adventurer who had accompanied Smith on his abortive 1615 voyage to New England.
 Tisquantum and Dermer talked of New England while in Newfoundland, and Tisquantum persuaded him that he could make his fortune there, and Dermer wrote Gorges and requested that Gorges send him a commission to act in New England.

 Toward the end of 1619, Dermer and Tisquantum sailed down the New England coast to Massachusetts Bay.
 They discovered that all inhabitants had died in Tisquantum's home village at Patucket, so they moved inland to the village of Nemasket.
 Dermer sent Tisquantum to the village of Pokanoket near Bristol, Rhode Island, seat of Chief Massasoit.
 A few days later, Massasoit arrived at Nemasket along with Tisquantum and 50 warriors.
 It is not known whether Tisquantum and Massasoit had met prior to these events, but their interrelations can be traced at least to this date.

-Dermer returned to Nemasket in June 1620, but this time he discovered that the Indians there bore "an inveterate malice to the English", according to a June 30, 1620 letter transcribed by Bradford.
+Dermer returned to Nemasket in June 1620, but this time he discovered that the Indians there bore "an inveterate malice to the English", according to a June 30, 1620, letter transcribed by Bradford.
 This sudden and dramatic change from friendliness to hostility was due to an incident the previous year, when a European coastal vessel lured some Indians on board with the promise of trade, only to mercilessly slaughter them.
 Dermer wrote that "Squanto cannot deny but they would have killed me when I was in Nemask, had he not entreated hard for me."

-Some time after this encounter, Indians attacked Dermer and Tisquantum and their party on Martha's Vineyard, and Dermer received "14 mortal wounds in the process".
-He fled to Virginia where he died, but nothing is known of Tisquantum's life until he suddenly appears to the Pilgrims in Plymouth Colony.
+Some time after this encounter, Indians attacked Dermer, Tisquantum and their party on Martha's Vineyard.
+Dermer received "14 mortal wounds in the process".
+He fled to Virginia where he died.
+Sometime after this, Tisquantum fell in with the Pokanokets (neighbors of his native village), and was living with them by March 1622 when he was introduced to the Pilgrims.